Meat, Tomato, and Mozzarella Stuffed Zucchini Cups

 What else can you make with extra-large zucchini?

-I have a collection of Low-Carb and Keto Recipes to make with Oversize Zucchini on this site for more good ideas to use when your zucchini get out of control!
+I have a collection of Recipes for Extra-Large Zucchini on this site for more good ideas to use when your zucchini get out of control!

 How to make Stuffed Zucchini Cups: